KunoichiZ/SoV-plugin-downloader/README.md

 Press A to download the latest version of the plugin.

 # Coming soon
-* US Shadows of Valentia support (won't be coming until the game either leaks or the game is fully released and when cheat codes are released)
+* US and EU Shadows of Valentia support (won't be coming until the game either leaks or the game is fully released and when cheat codes are released)

 # Credits
 * @RyDog199 for the original code